mcisback/php-bunnykitty-micro-framework/README.md

 # 🐰 BunnyKitty PHP Framework

-A lightweight, JSON-RPC inspired PHP micro-framework built on top of Symfony HttpFoundation with MongoDB support.
+A lightweight, JSON-RPC inspired PHP micro-framework built on top of Symfony HttpFoundation with MongoDB and JWT authentication support.
 BunnyKitty provides a simple yet powerful architecture for building API backends with middleware support, configuration management, and a clean separation between framework and application code.

 ---